paulinetheitgirl/fs-change/README.md

 ## `__dirname/.fs-change` format

+Make sure your .fs-change file is saved in UTF-8 without BOM format to avoid parser errors.
+I recommend Notepad++ for this.

 Each line has a glob (or simple file) on the left of a '->', and a command on the right.